mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The creator of a group MUST take the following steps to initialize the group:

-* Fetch KeyPackages for the members to be added, and selects a version and ciphersuite according to the capabilities of the members.
+* Fetch KeyPackages for the members to be added, and select a version and ciphersuite according to the capabilities of the members.
 To protect against downgrade attacks, the creator MUST use the `capabilities` extensions in these KeyPackages to verify that the